fishyy119/fluent-flame-reader/docs/BUILDING.md

 npm run build
 ```

 With this command you will proceed to compile everything you need to run the app, keep in mind that depending on the hardware you use this can be fast or it can take time.
-If you have any errors such as "JavaScript heap out of memory error" try to increase the node.js memory limit to a higher level (if you have enough memory), currently the lowest low end hardware we have tested is an intel core 2 duo with 2gb of memory where the solution to run the build was to raise the limit to 1280 like this: NODE_OPTIONS="--max-old-space-size=1280".

 ---